Jammy2211/PyAutoLens/docs/overview/lensing.rst

 For anyone not familiar with gravitational lensing, don't worry about what the convergence and potential are for now.
-The key thing to note is that the deflection angles describe how a given mass distribution deflects light-rays as they travel towards us in the Universe.
+The key thing to note is that the deflection angles describe how a given mass distribution deflects light-rays as they travel towards the Earth through the Universe.

-This allows us create strong lens systems like the one shown above!

 A ``Galaxy`` object is a collection of ``LightProfile`` and ``MassProfile`` objects at a given redshift.
 The code below creates two galaxies representing the lens and source galaxies shown in the strong lensing diagram above.